 Now that we have understood the React Testing Library, let’s see some best practices we should follow.

-• One Assertion for One Test: Limit your assertion to one assertion per test case.
-This will help you test one scenario at a time and debugging will be faster in case the test fails.
+- One Assertion per Test Case: You should only make one assertion for each test case.
+This will enable you to test a scenario at a time and speed up troubleshooting in the event that a test fails.

 Wrapping up